-Certain areas of algebra are like pebbles in your shoe: looked at closely, they are very small — tiny in the scheme of things — yet they are “oh-so-bothersome!”
+Certain areas of algebra are like pebbles in your shoe: looked at closely they’re tiny.
+And yet they are “oh-so-bothersome!”

-As a tutor, I’ve long felt this way about negative signs before parentheses.
-It’s a small thing really, and it seems simple to grasp for those of us who get it.
-Yet students make so many mistakes when facing this situation; to them it’s quite irritating.
+As a tutor, I’ve long felt this way about a negative sign before parentheses.
+It’s a small thing, and it seems simple to grasp to those who get it.
+Yet students make so many mistakes when facing this situation, so to them it’s extremely irritating!

-But this time I thought of something different, the word “opposite.”
+However this time I came up with something different, the word “opposite.”

 I talked for a moment with my tutee about the idea of opposites, and then I started out like this: